 “Am I damaging my shoulder?”

-Here are some cool things that have happend along the way
+Here are some cool things that have happened along the way

-- We met Donald Trump … very cool
+- We met Donald Trump and went to a party at his home … very cool

 - We’ve had orders from several NFL teams and athletes in other professional sports